Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 git clone https://github.com/Lightstreamer/Lightstreamer-lib-client-haxe.git
 ```

+To build the supported targets, follow the instructions below.
-From now on all the commands need to be issued from the folder containing the cloned project.
+All the commands need to be issued from the folder containing the cloned project.

 ### Haxe set up